logo.gif (3909 bytes)Lohre Fine Art

 Maenad, 16" x 20", three color silkscreen, 1984

 Created using a novel plate making process.
-The digital file was created in Illustrator then the plates were printed as a titled laser print on acetate then assembled and silk screened.
+The digital file was created in Illustrator then the three plates were printed as a tiled laser copy print on 8.5" x 11" acetate then assembled and silk screened.

 From Wikipedia, the free encyclopedia